The History and Heritage of Western Illinois University

 Students may register for classes using the Student/Alumni Records System (STARS) available at wiu.edu/stars.
 For more information, contact the Registrar’s Office, Sherman Hall 110, (309) 298-1891 or wiu.edu/registrar.

-Scholarships that bring the most talented students to Western, while keeping a college education affordable and accessible,
+Student Scholarships that bring talented students to Western and keep a Western education affordable and accessible.

-For more information about the Foundation, campus fundraising efforts, or to make a contribution, visit wiu.edu/giving.
+For more information, or to make a gift, visit wiu.edu/giving.

 University Technology (uTech) administers computer resources used by students and faculty for research and instruction.
 Computers connected to the campus network are available in most instructional and residential buildings on both the Macomb and Quad Cities campuses.
 Wireless access is available in all academic buildings and in public areas of residence halls.

 WIU provides more than 1,800 computers for use in 42 labs, 43 teaching facilities and 20 computer resource centers throughout campus.
 The University also provides access to numerous software packages, the Internet, e-mail, campus information systems and other resources.
 Students have access to Macintosh and Windows-compatible computers, scanners, laser printers, CD/DVD readers/writers and Storage Area Network (SAN) accessible data storage.
 Thumb drives or jump drives may also be used in many labs and computer resource centers.